Isabelllle/CIT-Android-team75/README.md

 username: 123456789@gmail.com
 password: managerpassword

 Additionally, you can access the signup page at http://localhost:3001/static/signin.

+### WeConnect Application
+Steps:
+1. Clone the repository to your local computer.
+2. Start by navigating to the 'main' branch on your version control system.
+Make sure you're working with the latest code.
+Command for git through Terminal:
+`git checkout main`
+3. Both frontend and backend servers need to be running simultaneously.
+     **Run Frontend:**
+     Download  and open Android studio and navigate to the Weconnect/front_app directory.
+     Run the mainActivity.

+     **Run Backend:**
+     Open a new terminal window and navigate to the Weconnect/back_app directory.
+     Start the backend server using the following command:
+    `node app.js`
 ## Changelog

 ## Traceability Matrix